-Auto insurance carriers require applicants for policies to disclose all licensed drivers inside the home.
+Auto insurance carriers may require applicants for policies to disclose all licensed drivers inside the home and all residents of the home.
 This disclosure is essential to properly evaluate the risk of loss during the underwriting process and to determine the policy terms.
-If a driver in a high risk category is not disclosed, this can lead to devastating consequences like denial of claims and even policy rescission.
+If a driver is not disclosed, this can lead to devastating consequences like denial of claims and even policy rescission.
 This issue can be complicated for parents because young adults often move in and out of a residence when temporarily living with roommates or attending college.
 A recent decision by the Florida 5th DCA provides a reminder of the importance of accuracy and forthrightness during the process of applying for auto insurance.
 Part I of this blog outlines the facts and trial court ruling while Part II discusses the appellate court’s analysis and lessons to be derived from the decision.